So You Wanna Market Some Content, Eh?

-Search engines are a real-time reflection of human interest in things.
+Search: Search engines are a real-time reflection of human interest in things.
 We have trained ourselves to use search engines as our primary tool of getting either the things or information we want.
-Search terms and search volume is a barometer of for subject and category interest.
+Search terms and search volume are a barometer of subject and category interest.
 Look at the things that people are searching for in your vertical or in your niche.
 Gather as many keywords as you can, as they are as vast as your potential audience.
-These long tail collections of interests are the holy grail of audience planning – the size of the prize you seek.
+These long-tail collections of interests are the holy grail of audience planning — the size of the prize you seek.

 Social: Now that you’ve assessed the breadth of your audience’s interests, plug them into a social listening tool and give them some better context.
 Find out how people are exercising these interests.
 Find out where people are talking the most.
 That’ll give you some excellent framework for guiding your social distribution later.

 Site: This is two-fold.
 Look at your own site data to find out your own audience.
 Where are they located?
 What vehicle is bringing them into your website?
 What content do they react to best?
 But don’t just rely on your own data.
 Look at competitor websites for benchmarking.
 Where does their audience live?
 What is the quality of their content?
 Are they serving the entire audience, or is there an opportunity for you to capture some more attention?

 You are now armed with the two most important things as you take yourself down the path from marketer to media property: goals and insights.
 These two simple, but often overlooked, key elements will guide absolutely every decision you make relating to editorial planning, distribution and optimization, including how to approach them in your overall content marketing endeavors.
 These two basic assets will ensure that your audience is satisfied and sustained, and that your editorial remains differentiated in a crowded world of content.

 The next step is for you to start editorial planning and publishing, which I will cover in Part Three of this series on the difference between creating content and content engineering.

 Is Content Marketing’s Future at Risk?